AdaCore/training_labs_solar_system/doc/adv_170_multiple_inheritance.rst

 Question 2
 ----------

-Create a hierarchy of tagged types as follow
+Create a hierarchy of tagged types as follows

 * :code:`Body_Base_T` to store a position (:code:`X`, :code:`Y`) and
   implementing :code:`Orbit_Ref_I`